 Alpaca is probably one of the most beautiful animals of South America.
 It is part of the bigger family of camelids.
 Descendent of vicuña and related to Lama, but half the size of Lama.

-They are native to Andes (South America), but can be found as well in other areas, usually in mountains with high altitude.
+They are native to Andes (South America), but they live as well in other areas, usually in mountains with high altitude.
 Although I have traveled to Latin America before, I still haven’t had the chance to visit countries like Peru or Bolivia, that is why I didn’t see Alpacas before.

 Next morning the only thing we could think of, is to meet for the very first time the Alpacas.
 We got lucky since the weather was lovely and the Alpacas were enjoying a sunny day running around the farm.
 Never thought that they are so beautiful, social and peaceful animals.

-Our 3 friends live in Wolfgang, together with horses, mini ponies, sheep and other animals.
-They are probably the most beautiful, cute, peaceful and interesting animals I met till now.
-Although they are known for spitting at people, that didn’t happen.
+Our 3 friends live in Austrian countryside, together with horses, mini ponies, sheep and other animals.
+Alpacas are probably the most beautiful, cute, peaceful and interesting animals I met till now.
+Although Alpacas usually spit at people, that didn’t happen.
 That is because they felt safe and relaxed when we were close to them.

-Visitors are not allowed to get inside the farm, in order to keep them safe and not disturbed.
+Visitors can not enter the farm, in order to keep Alpacas and rest of the animals safe and not disturbed.

 The owner of the farm gave us some tree branches and we fed them.
-You must keep in mind that you are not allowed to feed Alpacas without permission.
+You must keep in mind that you can not feed Alpacas without permission.
 Later, they informed us that many plants are poisonous to Alpacas, so please do not attempt something like that on your own.

-· Alpacas are not bred to be working animals but are bred specifically for their fleece.
+· Alpacas are not working animals but they are bred specifically for their fleece.
 They do not need to be slaughtered to reap their product.

 Their fleece is a renewable resource that is sheared once a year to keep them cool in summer.